Lednerb/bilberry-hugo-theme/v4-README.md

 ### Image Modal Zoom

-When you include an image that is larger than the content area, the image becomes interactive and a larger version can be opened in a lightbox.
+When you include an image that is larger than the content area, the image becomes interactive, and a larger version can be opened in a lightbox.

 ### Featured Image